hackeryarn/blog/content/post/rust-macros-2.md

 One thing to note is that we had to put the `&&` outside the repetition parentheses.
 Unlike the tuple syntax, we can't have a dangling `&&` at the end of our conditional and putting it outside the parentheses will skip adding it to the last item.

-With this arm implemented our previous select should continue to work and we can put the new `where` syntax to work:
+With this arm implemented, our previous select should continue to work and we can put the new `where` syntax to work:

 ```rust
 let results: Vec<(String, i64)> =